Gurinder44/PPS_2022/2221044/Program5.md

-##Programs5: Write a program to show use of if statements
+## Programs 5: Write a program to show use of if statements
 ```c
 #include<stdio.h>